mainio/decidim-api-examples/examples/web-nodejs/README.md

-# Example application for participant-facing Decidim API integrations
+# Decidim Participant Token for web

 This is an example traditional web application showing a **confidential** OAuth client interacting with the Decidim API as an authenticated participant.
 It is a